-Francesco Clavorà Braulin joined ZEW’s Research Department “Digital Economy” in November 2020.
+Francesco Clavorà Braulin joined ZEW’s Research Unit “Digital Economy” in November 2020.

-His research primarily focuses on the functioning of online marketplaces and the strategic interactions between platforms and consumers.
+His research primarily focuses on the functioning of digital platforms and the strategic interactions between firms and consumers in these online environments.

-He holds a master’s degree in economics from Tor Vergata University in Rome and a PhD in economics from the University of Bologna, where – under the supervision of Emilio Calvano – he discussed a thesis entitled “Data, Competition, and Consumer Privacy in Digital Markets”.
+He holds a master’s degree in economics from Tor Vergata University in Rome and a PhD in economics from the University of Bologna.

 Young Talent Competition Award, Best Competition policy proposal at the LearLab Competition Festival // 2021Prices, Awards and Distinctions